MA-Ramirez/BlogPosts/1_PracticalGuide.md

 ## Introduction
 When I first got interested in Julia, I was very much looking forward to contribute to open-source projects.
-However, I came to realise that I had no clue how to do this.
+However, I came to realise that I had no clue how to do this (in practical terms).
 I asked for advice, and I was told to just create a "PR".
 As you can imagine, this is more complex than it sounds.

 After I learnt the general concepts behind [How to contribute to open source](https://opensource.guide/how-to-contribute/), I was still confused about the steps to take before making such a "Pull Request".